 Compare your options.

-Use our table above to find a money transfer provider that sends EUR to Kenya.
-One may be better for cash pickups while another might be better suited to a bank transfer.
-Once you've found the best one for your requirements, click Go to site.
+Use our table to find a money transfer provider that sends funds to Kenya.
+One may be better for cash pickups while another may suit a bank transfer.
+Once you've found the best one for your requirements, click "Go to site".

-Register for an account.
+Create an account.

 You'll need to give your name, address, contact details, proof of ID and method of payment.

-Provide recipient details.
+Provide your recipient's details.

 Enter your recipient's name and contact information.
 If you're sending straight to their Kenyan bank account, you'll need the account number,

-Enter the transfer amount.
+Enter your transfer amount.